Diamond Comic Distributors: Criticism

-In 1983, Diamond was criticized for taking exception to certain "adult"-themed titles and scenes, effectively causing the cancellation of a series called Void Indigo for its excessive violence.
+In 1983, Diamond was criticized for taking exception to certain "adult"-themed titles and scenes, including an Epic Comics series called Void Indigo for its excessive violence.

-In 1987, Geppi responded to "a graphic childbirth scene in Miracleman #9 [written by Alan Moore]."
+In 1987, Geppi responded to "a graphic childbirth scene in Miracleman #9 [written by Alan Moore]".
 Geppi wrote to retailers that:

-"Diamond values its retailers too much to take chances on such a dangerous situation...
+Diamond values its retailers too much to take chances on such a dangerous situation...
 We are not censors.
 We no more want someone deciding for us than you do.
 We cannot, however, stand by and watch the marketplace become a dumping ground for every sort of graphic fantasy that someone wants to live out.
-We have an industry to protect; we have leases to abide by; we have a community image to maintain."
+We have an industry to protect; we have leases to abide by; we have a community image to maintain.

 This call for retailers to refuse to stock Miracleman led to accusations of censorship, charges the company was forced to address when it criticized or refused to carry other titles, including books by Kitchen Sink Press, Dave Sim in 1988, Jon Lewis in 1994, and Mike Diana in 1996.

-Diamond lost customers with this approach, however, "and eventually backed down."
+Diamond lost customers with this approach, however, "and eventually backed down".
 Geppi recalls compromising, and accepting "that as a distributor, I owed the retailers the product they wanted."
-In fact, in an attempt to prove Diamond did not practice censorship, the company joined DC Comics in 1993 to raise money for the industry's First Amendment advocacy group Comic Book Legal Defense Fund.
+In fact, in an attempt to prove Diamond did not practice censorship, the company joined DC Comics in 1993 to raise money for the industry's First Amendment advocacy group, the Comic Book Legal Defense Fund.

 Because of its industry dominance, Diamond also faced charges it bullied publishers and discriminated against small publishers.
 These charges first surfaced in 1988 when Diamond rejected Matt Feazell's comic Ant Boy, and in 1989 when it similarly decided not to carry Allen Freeman's Slam Bang anthology.

-After the industry consolidation of 1996, Diamond faced similar charges in 1996, 1999, and 2000 (when smaller publishers like Fantagraphics and Drawn & Quarterly lodged complaints).
+After the industry consolidation of 1996, Diamond faced similar charges in 1996, 1999, and 2000 (when mid-sized publishers like Fantagraphics and Drawn & Quarterly lodged complaints).

 Publishing

 Diamond's monthly comics retail catalog, Previews, had been produced by Diamond for over 25 years for store owners and comic shop customers to order their products.
 It was additionally available for sale to customers to facilitate pre-orders from "pull and hold" or subscription customers who frequent comic shops on a regular basis.
 Comics publishers vied for space within the publication's pages, with Dark Horse, DC Comics, Image Comics, and IDW Publishing taking precedence as "Premier" publishers.
 Marvel Comics has its own mini-catalog of Marvel Previews available separately, for contractual reasons.
-The print Previews catalog was discontinued in 2025 June, with the final digital catalog being 2025 October catalog (Previews #445) for items in shops in December or later).
+The print Previews catalog was discontinued in June 2025, with the final digital catalog being the October 2025 catalog (Previews #445) for items in shops in December or later).

 Geppi is also owner of Gemstone Publishing Inc., through which he publishes The Overstreet Comic Book Price Guide.
-Gemstone has also published Russ Cochran's EC Comics reprints, Disney comics and Blue Book price guide in the past as well.
+Gemstone has also published Russ Cochran's EC Comics reprints, Disney comics and Blue Book price guide in the past.

 Baltimore

-In 1994, Geppi purchased Baltimore magazine, "a 50,000-circulation monthly and one of the nation's oldest regional publications."
+In 1994, Geppi purchased Baltimore magazine, "a 50,000-circulation monthly and one of the USA's oldest regional publications".